* Images shown are of mature plants

 Planting & Care

-It’s not particular regarding pH, slightly acid or slightly alkaline is fine.
-Black Ice will do best in well drained soils, with average to evenly moist soil conditions.
+FGT Tip: Black Ice will do best in well-drained soils, with average to evenly moist soil conditions.
 Starting with good organic matter helps with water retention, aeration, and provides nutrients.
 The plum will not tolerate standing water for extended periods of time.

 |Amount of Order||Shipping Charge|